 Kate has presented her research at numerous conferences including College Art Association (USA), Association of Art Historians (UK), National Women’s Studies Association (USA) and American Conference for Irish Studies (USA).
 In 2009 Kate worked with the Millennium Court Arts Centre (Portadown, NI) to conduct primary research for the commissioned Guerrilla Girls Project: Ireland.
 From 2010 to 2013 Kate was an editor of the peer-reviewed Artefact: Journal of the Irish Association of Art Historians.
 In 2012-13 she chaired the Per Cent for Art committee at Gaelscoil Cholmcille, an Irish language immersion primary school, for a commissioned artwork.
 She is a member of various professional organisations such as CAA, AAH, IAAH, ACIS, AT Gender, Visual Artists Ireland and the Irish Studies Memory Network.

 Kate is a reproductive rights activist and a co-convener of the Research Working Group, Dublin Bay North Choice and Equality Network.
 This research cohort is tasked with documenting, collecting and archiving material from the Repeal the 8th Amendment campaign specific to Dublin Bay North.
 The DBN Research Working Group is currently engaged in quantitative and qualitative research, oral histories, mapping projects and DBN media and outreach projects that reflect upon and critically engage the development of the Dublin Bay North Repeal the 8th/ Together for Yes constituency-based campaign and referendum victory.
+The first academic publication of the research group is due out in 'After Repeal' eds.
+Kath Browne and Sydney Calkin (Zed Books, 2020).

 I have taught students from a wide range of educational backgrounds and this enabled me to develop a sensitive and inclusive approach to diversity.
 The same commitment to feminism and equality that drives my research also motivates my teaching.
 My primary objectives are to aid the development of critical thinking skills, specifically by challenging students to develop a critical awareness and self-reflexivity as socially engaged individuals and to inspire confidence in my students so that they are active participants in the learning process.
 As an educator I believe the acknowledgement and interrogation of one’s own position of privilege, however great or small, is the first step to fostering understanding, compassion and humanity in students and I strive to communicate this through all aspects of my teaching.